Investment property renovation tax tips.Write-off tax immediately!

-Without the property investor’s knowledge of ‘Residual Value Write-Off Deducimmediateh items would otherwise be forfeited by the property investor BWK Group, has clients that have benefited by over $20,000 as an immiediate claims.
+Without the property investor’s knowledge of ‘Residual Value Write-Off Deductions, such items would otherwise be forfeited by the property investor.
+BWK Group has clients that have benefited by over $20,000 in immediate claims

 It is therefore prudent to engage a suitable quantity surveyor to undertake a pre-renovation inspection in order to capture, quantity and value the pre-renovation residual value items write-off items.

 Post-renovation, it is wise to also have a depreciation schedule for the new assets and ‘works’ completed following the renovation.

 Engaging an experienced Quantity Surveyor (QS) and Registered Tax Agent is your first step following a renovation for investment purposes.
 A physical inspection by a QS of the property in order to produce a comprehensive tax depreciation schedule report helps to maximise the deductions and allowances that the property investor can claim.
 These deductions and allowances can amass hundreds of thousands of dollars in tax savings and potential cash returns (case studies found here).

 Although renovations are a great way to add extra capital value to the property investment, it is unwise to over-capitalise.
 There needs to be a balance struck.
 As explained above, there are deductions and capital allowances available to the property investor but the property investor should have a strategy and explore all avenues that would benefit their cash flow position and become accustomed to correct record keeping to monitor your results.